Sugarcult: Formation (1998–99)

-Tim Pagnotta met ex-drummer Ben Davis during a cigarette break at school.
-Davis (who then played bass) and Pagnotta started to play together on a regular basis.
 Pagnotta met Airin Older in a music class where Pagnotta was copying Older's work.
 They became good friends and Pagnotta invited Older to join his band.
 Davis moved to the position of drummer and Older filled in for Davis on bass.
 Marko DeSantis was added into the band after meeting Pagnotta backstage at a Superdrag concert.
+The name "Sugarcult" was originally the name of seven lesbians that lived across the hall from Pagnotta in Santa Barbara City College; the song Debbie was written about the leader of the group when he has a crush on her.